Food Insecurity: Why Millions Of Nigerians Are Going Hungry

 “The Lake Chad Basin region is endowed with vast arable land, which, if properly harnessed, can significantly contribute to food security,” Zulum said.
 “We must work together with regional partners and the United Nations to establish irrigation farms managed by agricultural experts.”

-Food policy analyst Dr. Tunde Olawale stressed the need for better investment in agriculture.
+Food policy analyst, Dr. Tunde Olawale, stressed the need for better investment in agriculture.
 “The government must provide subsidies and better access to credit for farmers.
 We need more irrigation projects, better storage facilities, and protection for farmers in conflict zones,” he stated.

 Professor Ngozi Eze, an expert in agricultural economics, highlighted the role of technology.
-“We must modernize farming methods.
+“We must modernise farming methods.
 Climate-smart agriculture, improved seed varieties, and better irrigation techniques can help increase food production and reduce post-harvest losses.”

 Can Nigeria Overcome Food Insecurity?